 Keith Phillips and Karl Tsatalbasidis, I Pledge Allegiance: The Role of Seventh-day Adventists in the Military.
 N.p., n.p., 2007.

-The subtitle of the book tells us clearly what the book is about.
+The authors at the time of writing were both pastors in the Michigan Conference.
 Keith Phillips begins by telling us of his experience in the Army, and of his introduction to Seventh-day Adventism (and subsequent conversion) that took place some time after he left the military.
 He was never an Adventist in the military, nor, apparently, did he know any Adventists.
-He’s a pastor in the Michigan conference, and has some strong views on the subject now, however, and he’s joined with another pastor, Karl Tsatalbasidis (with no apparent military experience) to issue a warning to Adventists.
+He has some strong views on the subject now.,however, and he’s joined with Karl Tsatalbasidis (a pastor with no military experience) to issue a warning to Adventists.

 Chapter one summarizes the “Church’s Position on Noncombatancy,” as stated by the General Conference Committee on September 16, 1941—before the United States had entered World War 2.
 The statement is dated, but nonetheless expresses what has been the consistent stand of the Seventh-day Adventist Church—we are not a “pacifist” church, opposed to cooperation with the military in any way; rather, we believe in noncombatancy.
 We believe that nations have their rights and responsibilities, and that we as citizens have obligations to them—but we remain citizens of the kingdom of God, guided by the principles of the Sermon on the Mount.
 As citizens of an earthly nation, we may have to serve in the military—as citizens of the kingdom of God, we will not kill.